MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/directlake-overview.md

 - The length of string column values is limited to 4,000 Unicode characters.

-- Direct Lake datasets currently work in Single Sign-On (SSO) mode only.
-You cannot disable SSO or use stored credentials yet.

 - Embedded scenarios that rely on service principals are not yet supported.
-Direct Lake models use Single Sign-On (SSO).

 - The dataset user interface might display a warning icon on a table even though the table has no issues.
 This will be addressed in a future update.